• Home

 Laya Bhava Dance Academy's Mandate:

 To educate and increase the public’s understanding and appreciation of the arts by providing performances of an artistic nature in public places, senior citizen homes, religious centers, community centers and educational institutions through the creation of performances, festivals, workshops, lectures and other such innovating methods.
-It has three components of academy, professional productions and festivals/series.

 1)Academy: